 The amount of protein in eggs is high enough not just to appeal to bodybuilders and athletes in the human world, but also energetic dogs too.

-The majority of the nutritional value of eggs comes from the centre, so feeding your dog egg yolks is often a highly encouraged way to really boost their immunity, health and energy levels.
+The majority of the nutritional value of eggs comes from the center, so feeding your dog egg yolks is often a highly encouraged way to boost their immunity, health, and energy levels.

 And while the protein in eggs leads itself to healthy bones in your dog, he or she will also get a boost to their calcium levels with eggs too, which strengthens bones and teeth.